garrandall/popular-music-data/tracks/we-danced-anyway-deana-carter.md

 You remember we were laughing
 We were so in love, we were so in love

 And the band played
 Songs that we had never heard
 But we danced anyway
 We never understood the words
 We just sang oh la la la la la la la la
 La la la of the world
 Ohhhhhh
-And we dance anyway (oohh we were laughing ohh)
+And we dance anyway (oh we were laughing oh)
 Ohhhh
 And we danced anyway
-(ohh we were dancing ohh)
+(oh we were dancing oh)